fracapuano/gym-laser/copy.md

 While effective, BO suffers from limitations related to (1) the need to perform precise pulse reconstruction (2) machine-safety and (3) transferability.
 To a large extent, these limitations are only more significant for other methods such as ES.

 #### 1. Imprecise pulse reconstruction
 BO requires accurate measurements of the current pulse shape to guide optimization.
-However, real-world pulse reconstruction techniques can be noisy or imprecise, leading to poor state estimation, and increasingly high risk of applying suboptimal controls.
+However, real-world pulse reconstruction techniques can be **noisy or imprecise**, leading to poor state estimation, and increasingly high risk of applying suboptimal controls.

 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/reconstructing_frog.png" alt="Phase changes animation" width="70%">